 Tessum has made a polar name for himself as well: in 2010 he became the youngest person in modern history to trek to the North Pole.

-Today the family owns Weber Arctic, a premier arctic tourism company based out of Nunavut.
+Today the family owns Weber Arctic, a premier arctic tourism company based in Nunavut.
 Their trips allow people to photograph polar bears and follow the caribou migration; guests too can kayak with belugas and even Heli-ski on Baffin Island.

-But while arctic tourism has allowed travelers to experience this unique environment like never before, it has also opened itself up to critics.
+But while arctic tourism has allowed travellers to experience this unique environment like never before, it has also opened itself up to critics.